 The importance of reliable data in screening applications

-As part of it's inline QC imaging system, Arrayjet have developed an artificial intelligence software upgrade that not only recognises missing samples in real time but also reprints them automatically.
+As part of it's inline QC imaging system, Arrayjet has developed an artificial intelligence software upgrade that not only recognises missing samples in real-time but also reprints them automatically.

-The Command Centre Pro Licence is available as a recommended package to complement the full range of Arrayjet instruments and includes:
+The Command Centre Pro is recommended to complement the full range of Arrayjet instruments and includes:

 • Automatic or manual spot refilling for slides and microplates